-Our response performance data is reviewed at our weekly staff meeting.
+Our response performance data is reviewed in our Weekly Activity Report.
 The Fire Chief publishes the F&ES Annual Report to department personnel showing all response data and accomplishment for that calendar year.
-Wing Leadership, as well as any member of the community are welcome to view this report at any time they wish.
+Wing Leadership, as well as any member of the community are welcome to view this report at any time they wish, via request or downloaded from the RAF Mildenhall website.
 Daily Activity Reports are distributed every morning that displays all response performance in relation to the mandated standards.